manorrock/parakeet/README.md

 ## Writing YAML

-The example below writes out YAML for the given object (in this case a string).
+The example below writes out the Java String as YAML.

 ```java
   StringWriter stringWriter = new StringWriter();